cyaohiri/ChatTimestamps/README.md

 # ChatTimestamps
 Vanialla World of Warcraft Chat Addon created by Skizo in 2008

-I just fixed the error that occured when the addon is used with WoW Vanialla client 1.12 on private servers.
+I just fixed the errors that occured when the addon is used with WoW Vanialla client 1.12 on private servers.

 Here is the updated original description: